ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 href="https://piazza.com/ucsd/winter2019/cse12/staff" target="_blank">Piazza
 Staff page</a>.
 Our “home base” is in B260 in the CSE building (basement), but you can work in any lab.
 You should use <a href="https://autograder.ucsd.edu" target="_blank">Autograder</a> to ask for help in open lab hours.
-Their schedule is below:
+In addition, Professor Joe and the four TAs each hold individual weekly office hours that you can attend.
+You can use either of these resources whether you're looking for help on an assignment or material covered in class.
+The schedule for both office hours and lab hours are below.
+For office hours, the room number is noted on the event itself.

 <iframe src="https://calendar.google.com/calendar/embed?src=ucsd.edu_oj059o1f9u0416d8cor95v23d0%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>